moorejm/Getting-and-Cleaning-Data/README.md

 4. Uses the "gsub" command to remove extra characters and expand shorthand variable names to make it more readable for the user (UpperCamelCase was used instead of lowercase variable names to make it easier to read long variable names)
 5. Uses the "aggregate" command to condense the data set into one mean per unique variable, activity, and subject combination.

+For more information regarding study design and how the data was collected, refer to README.txt in the UCI HAR Dataset.

 ### Description of run_analysis.R Functionality
 **Note:** For run_analysis to work properly, download the data set from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and extract the UCI HAR Dataset folder to your working directory.
 Additionally, to write the results as a text file to your working directory, uncomment the last line.
 By default, this line is commented out so that users don't accidentally write a file to their computer.